Agent 15 Poisoning

 International

-Iraq is known to possess Agent 15.
-Other governments accused of possibly possessing incapacitating agents include the former Soviet Union and Bosnia.
+Iraq was known to possess Agent 15.
+Other governments accused of possibly possessing incapacitating agents include Russia and Bosnia.

 By definition, incapacitating agents are nonlethal.
 BZ has a high safety ratio.
 The dose required to produce incapacitating effects is roughly 40 times less than the fatal dose.
 Fatalities from this class of drug can result from hyperthermia or from the casualty's delirious behavior.
 Such a scenario was dramatized in the 1990s movie "Jacob's Ladder," in which a fictitious military unit kills itself after accidental exposure to an incapacitant-type chemical warfare agent.